 Suppose you have good periodontal health and your orthodontist uses ideal force with braces.
 You may ask, can braces cause periodontal health weak in this case?

 This may vary from person to person.
 In most cases, maintaining oral hygiene is the main reason for your periodontal health getting weak with braces.

 Braces make it hard to clean teeth properly.
 So, you have to be more concerned about maintaining oral hygiene with braces.

-Tartar or calculus accumulate more in braced teeth than in normal teeth.
+Tartar or calculus accumulates more in braced teeth than in normal teeth.
 These lead to an increase in bacteria in the mouth.
 As a result, there is a higher risk of getting inflammation or infection which causes periodontal diseases or dental caries.

 Usually, orthodontic treatment needs 1 to 2 years to get completed.
-If you don’t clean your teeth properly, you may have weak periodontal health after the removal of braces from teeth.
-This may lead to loosening of teeth.
+If you don’t clean your teeth properly, you may have weak periodontal health after the removal of braces from your teeth.
+This may lead to the loosening of teeth.